Academic Policy 1200.40

 Credit Hour Definition

-- One hour1 of classroom or direct faculty instruction and a minimum of two hours of out-of-class student work each week for approximately fifteen weeks for one semester or trimester hour of credit, or ten to twelve weeks for one quarter hour of credit, or the equivalent amount of work over a different amount of time; or
+(i) One hour1 of classroom or direct faculty instruction and a minimum of two hours of out-of-class student work each week for approximately fifteen weeks for one semester or trimester hour of credit, or ten to twelve weeks for one quarter hour of credit, or the equivalent amount of work over a different period of time; or

-1A class hour is defined as a minimum of 50 minutes per week.
+1For the purposes of this policy, the University of Arkansas defines a class hour as a minimum of 50 minutes per week.